 Chart audits will be randomized for students this semester.
-Faculty advisors will do a random chart audit on all students throughout the semester.
-When a chart audit is found with errors, the student will receive of "unacceptable" on the CER.
-Receiving 'unacceptable' grades on CER will affect the patients overall CER grade.
+Faculty advisors will complete random chart audits on all students throughout the semester.
+Students are still required to complete a chart audit checklist and have each chart ready for potential audit within one week of completing the patient.
+After patient completion and student self-audit, student must submit a digital copy of the CER into the DHYG 2262 Blackboard submission link.
+This must be done within one week of completing the patient, in order for the faculty advisor to monitor patient completion and randomize audits.
+When a chart audit is found with errors, the student will receive an "unacceptable" on the CER.
+Receiving unacceptable grades on CER will affect the patients overall CER grade.
 This may determine whether the student will get credit for the patient.

-Student with repeated "unacceptable" chart audits, will need to schedule a time with their clinical advisor to have all patient files audited.
-The student will remain with the instructor while the chart is audited.
+Three or more U's in chart audits will result in a one point deduction from the student's Professional Behavior and Ethical Judgement semester average.
+A student with three or more "unacceptable" chart audits will need to schedule a time with their clinical advisor to have all patient files audited.
+The student will remain with the instructor while the charts are audited.